 On this website, we have talked about the best way to get around the Great Firewall of China on many occasions as well as how to access the internet without restrictions in China.

 However, what happens when we want to access the network that exists within the Great Firewall?
 This article is intended for people who for whatever reason want to access websites located in China without any type of restrictions.

 - Problem: Browsing Chinese websites outside of the country is extremely slow and some content is restricted (for example videos and streaming on Bilibili, Youku, ManguoTV, iQiy, or PPTV)

 - Reason: The Great Firewall and geographic restrictions (copyright laws)

 - The best way to resolve this: A VPN with servers in China

 - What VPN do we recommend: Transocks, VPN Area and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.

-- Who do we recommend use a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students and people who due to their job or for other reasons need access resources hosted in China.
+- Who do we recommend using a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students, and people who due to their job or for other reasons need access to resources hosted in China.

 Accessing Chinese websites from outside of China